-For the Health Care Spending Account:
+For the Health Care Spending Account (HCSA):

-- If you return to work in the same plan year in which your leave began, deductions of required beforetax contributions from your pay will automatically continue.
-Your total remaining amount will be prorated over the remaining pay cycles. - If you return to work from a paid disability leave in a different plan year than the one in which your leave began, deductions of required before-tax contributions from your pay will automatically continue, if you elected coverage at Annual Enrollment. - If you return from an unpaid disability leave or unpaid leave of absence in a different plan year than the one in which your leave began, or if you return to work from a leave in which you were receiving benefits under the JPMorgan Chase Long-Term Disability Plan, you may enroll in the Health Care Spending Account when you return from leave.
+- If you return to work from an unpaid leave of absence in the same plan year in which your leave began, before-tax contributions from your pay will automatically continue, and your total remaining amount will be prorated over the remaining pay cycles.
+If you return to work from a paid leave of absence in the same plan year, there is no interruption to your HCSA contributions while you are on a paid leave. - If you return to work from a paid or unpaid leave of absence of absence or a paid or unpaid disability leave in a different plan year than the one in which your leave began, or if you return to work from a leave in which you were receiving benefits under the JPMorgan Chase Long-Term Disability Plan, you may enroll in the HCSA within 31 days of the date you return to work.

-For the Dependent Care Spending Account:
+For the Dependent Care Spending Account (DCSA):

-- If you return to work from a disability leave in the same plan year in which your disability leave began, deductions of required before-tax contributions from your pay will automatically continue. - If you return to work from a paid or unpaid disability leave or other leave of absence in a different plan year than the one in which your leave began, or if you return to work from a leave in which you were receiving benefits under the JPMorgan Chase Long-Term Disability Plan, you may enroll in the Dependent Care Spending Account when you return from your leave.
+- If you return to work from a leave of absence (paid or unpaid) or a disability leave (paid or unpaid) in the same plan year in which your leave began, and want to participate in the DCSA, you have 31 days from your return to work date to re-elect to participate in DCSA.
+Contributions automatically stop when you begin your leave (of any type) and will not start automatically. - If you return to work from a paid or unpaid disability leave or other leave of absence in a different plan year than the one in which your leave began, or if you return to work from a leave in which you were receiving benefits under the JPMorgan Chase Long-Term Disability Plan, you may enroll in the DCSA within 31 days of when you return from your leave.

-For the Transportation Spending Account: If you return to work from a leave and wish to participate in TSA, you must enroll in this account when you return to work.
+For the Transportation Spending Account (TSA): Contributions automatically stop when you begin your leave (of any type).
+If you return to work from a leave and wish to participate in TSA, you must enroll in this account when you return to work.
 The effective date of your participation depends on the date of your enrollment.
 Please wait approximately ten days for your return to work information to reach WageWorks.
 Changes to your TSA elections become effective as of the first of the month for the following month's expenses (i.e., April deductions for May expenses).